Amaralovelyn/LITA_Class_Documentation/README.md

   2. Analysis and
   3. Visualization
 - SQL - Structured QUery Language for quering of Data
-- GitHub for portfolio building https://
+- GitHub for portfolio building

+- ## Data cleaning and Preparations